Tom Dougherty, CEO – Stealing Share

 BlackBerry Motion keeps its market share low

-Still, a few BlackBerry loyalists emerges from the comments section of the Twitter leak article:
+Still, a few BlackBerry loyalists emerge from the comments section of the Twitter leak article:

 “I hope this phone does it for me.
 I have been holding out for the perfect BlackBerry all touch phone.
 Hopefully not too pricey.”